zhex900/radius-config/README.md

 `docker run -d --name freeradius3 --link mysql-service:mysql -p 1812:1812/udp -p 1813:1813/udp zhex900/freeradius3`

 ##Setup
 To make changes to the radius database settings and `config_data.pm`, you will need to get into the docker container.
-This is how you do it.
+This is how you get into the container.
+Once you are in, all the freeradius configuration files are in `/etc/freeradius`.
+You can make changes as needed.

 `docker exec -it freeradius3 bash`

+After you made the changes.
+You will need to restart the freeradius server.
+For this container freeradius is managed by `supervisord`.

+Run `supervisorctl`

+`supervisor> restart freeradius`

+`supervisor> exit`

-After you made the changes, you can type `exit` to get out of the container.
+You can type `exit` to get out of the container.

 To save your changes to your image.